ml4den/KeePass-Pwnage-Check/README.md

 5. Mark any matches as pwned and export the results in a new CSV file.

 ## Disclaimers
 This is not a "proper" PowerShell script.
 It has been designed to be readable by novice users and does not follow usual standards or conventions.
-It is meant to do one job and one job only
+It is meant to do one job and one job only - an that is to allow anyone to check password pwnage, while establishing trust in the process.
+If you're writing your own script based on this, you can check good practice conventions [here](https://github.com/PoshCode/PowerShellPracticeAndStyle).